domgaulton/dg-tips/README.md

 `git status`
 shows what has been modified in working directory

+#### Rename File
+`git mv 'old file name' 'new file name'` So that changes can still be tracked

+git mv '05 - Destructuring/destructuring-arrays.html' '05 - Destructuring/19-destructuring-arrays.html'

 #### Add
 `git add [file]`
 Add file or files updates so that git tracks it, use `.` to add all updated files